bup/bup/README.md

 Things that are stupid for now but which we'll fix later
 --------------------------------------------------------

-Help with any of these problems, or others, is very, very welcome.
+Help with any of these problems, or others, is very welcome.
 Join the mailing list (see below) if you'd like to help.

  - 'bup save' doesn't know about file metadata.